LiAngelo Ball: Freshman and sophomore seasons

-Ball played basketball for four years at Chino Hills High School in Chino Hills, California.
+Ball played basketball for four years at Chino Hills High School in his hometown Chino Hills, California.
 As a freshman, he started alongside his older brother, Lonzo.
 Ball helped Chino Hills reach its first-ever CIF Southern Section Open Division championship game.
 Chino Hills fell in overtime to Centennial High School at the Southern California Regional Division I final.
 As a sophomore, Ball was teammates with his brother, Lonzo, and his cousin, Andre Ball.
 He suffered a foot injury before the season and missed a tournament at Fairfax High School in June 2014.
 On September 14, he scored 35 points with seven three-point field goals to win the Ron Massey Memorial Fall Hoops Classic.
 In December 2014, Ball scored 53 points in a 111–80 win over Dorsey High School.
 At the end of the season, Ball was sidelined for four games with an ankle sprain but returned for the playoffs.
 His team lost at the CIF State Division I championship game.
 After the season, on April 21, he verbally committed to play college basketball for UCLA.

 Junior season

-In his junior season, Ball played with both of his brothers, Lonzo and LaMelo.
+In his junior season, Ball played with both Lonzo and LaMelo.
 In December 2015, Ball scored 32 points to upset top-ranked Montverde Academy in the City of Palms Classic quarterfinals.
 He scored 40 points in a semifinal win over High Point Christian Academy and won the tournament.
 Against Jonesboro High School at the MaxPreps Holiday Classic, Ball scored 41 points.
 On February 11, he led all scorers with 32 points against Etiwanda High School, as Chino Hills finished the regular season with a 27–0 record.
 On March 5, 2016, he scored 31 points to win the CIF Southern Section Open Division title over Sierra Canyon School.
 On March 26, he had 18 points to win the Open Division title over De La Salle High School.
 As a junior, Ball averaged 27.4 points per game, which led his team.
 His team finished 35–0 and was named mythical national champion by MaxPreps, who also labeled their title run "perhaps the best brother act in high school basketball history."